hannadrehman/sample-projects/Project Management/README.md

 |    |    +-- combinedReducer.js -- will combine all components reducers
 |    |    +-- configureStore.js --  will create redux store
 |    |    +-- logger.js --  a console logger for all store actions and reducers
-|    +-- actions.js  --  all actions for App component
 |    +-- reducer.js  --  reducer function for App component
-|    +-- utility.js  --  utility functions for App component .
 |    +-- index.jsx --  the entry point or the App component definition .
 |
 +-- assets --  this folder will have static assets for the application
 |    +-- css --  all css libs should placed here
 |    +-- images --  images should be kept here
 |
-+-- services --  will contain classes with tests. this app will be used as a helping application to the main app
++-- services --  will contain helper classes/functions to take common login out of the components
 ```

 ### structure for Redux store :

     ```
-      +--App -- root component
+      +--Store -- root component
-      |   +-- common
+      |   +-- App
       |   |   +-- Component
       |   +-- Routes
       |   |   +-- Component